intelie/gitbook-platform/developers/backend-api/extensions.md

 ## Appendix: Finding all extensions created

-In case you want to find all extensions created by the users of your plugin or any other, you may find in `getContext()` in live API.
-Remember: this data is also available in `https://foo.intelie.com/rest/extension`
+In case you need to list all extensions created, you may use the `live.data().getContext()` API and the `AllExtensions` Live facility as the criteria to query the underlay SQL database.
+The Live package `net.intelie.live.queries` delivers other similar facilities for all Live basic entities (e.g dashboards, datasources, plugins, perspectives, etc).

 ```java
 //...